Doug Somers: 1990—2013

-On May 1, 2011 at the Memorial Mayhem 2 show, Somers debuted for NWA Rampage.
+On November 23, 1996 he joined the Allied Independent Wrestling Federations.
+Teaming with Johnny Reb they defeated The Tennessee Violence Authority.
+On December 28, 1996 he defeated Don Carson to capture the AIWF World Heavyweight Championship.
+On May 1, 2011, at the Memorial Mayhem 2 show, Somers debuted for NWA Rampage.
 He was on guest commentary during the television title match between champion Jeremy Vain and Somers' trainee Frankie Valentine.
 Vain defeated Valentine after Somers turned on Valentine and cost him the match.
 Afterwards Somers attacked Valentine.
-On May 15 Somers accompanied Vain & Sal Rinauro to the ring during their semi-final match in the NWA RPW tag team title tournament against Valentine & Kyle Matthews.
-Matthews & Valentine won the match.
+On May 15 Somers accompanied Vain and Sal Rinauro to the ring during their semi-final match in the NWA RPW tag team title tournament against Valentine and Kyle Matthews.
+Matthews and Valentine won the match.
 Somers interfered several times in the match.
-On May 29 Somers interfered in the finals of the tournament between Valentine & Matthews and Cru Jones & Chip Day costing Valentine & Matthews the match.
+On May 29 Somers interfered in the finals of the tournament between Valentine and Matthews, and Cru Jones and Chip Day costing Valentine and Matthews the match.